The intranet project then becomes more complex, with users not only working in different ways, but with fundamentally different needs from technology.

 - Improving connectivity by empowering blue collar workers to have their say on company activity

 - Supporting employees’ career progression by broadening their horizons and making them more visible to the wider organisation

 To successfully implement a united intranet solution for your workforce, it’s essential to consider the needs of your blue collar workers at the beginning of your intranet project, even if you plan to deploy the intranet to that user group later on.
 Gather feedback from a diverse group of workers, those who are on the front-line themselves and those tasked with communicating to those teams i.e. line managers.
 Having this first-hand information will ensure you can match the right technology to the right users.

-Unily Engage is helping large-scale enterprises to adopt the right Microsoft technology for the right people, without compromising connectivity with separate intranet tools.
-To arrange a demonstration of Unily Hub and Engage, visit our website to hear from our customers using Unily Hub and Engage to support their workforce, stay tuned for our next video blog.
+Unily is helping large-scale enterprises to adopt the right Microsoft technology for the right people, without compromising connectivity with separate intranet tools.
+To arrange a demonstration of our products or to find out more please contact our team.